zachpino/digital-media-s18/week3/laptop.md

 You can view the [complete html document](complete.md).

-Now, as a last step, let's leave text behind and [add some images](image.md) to our nascent website.
+Now, as a last step, let's create some [real websites](quickfire.md) with our own work.